 I thought I was brilliant when this idea popped into my head, though after googling it, turns out I’m not the first person to think of it — in fact seems I might the two millionth or so. 😉 Ha!

-I didn’t explore too much to see what other people are doing in their Red Goddess recipes — I simply wanted to create a super tasty blend of fresh ingredients, that are mostly red in color — and that could be used as a dressing, sauce and even a marinade.
+I didn’t explore too much to see what other people are doing in their Red Goddess recipes — I was inspired to create a super tasty blend of fresh ingredients, that are mostly red in color — and that could be used as a dressing, sauce and even a marinade.

 After all, most red — or reddish — foods are packed with delicious flavor.
 A huge variety chile peppers, tomatoes, all sorts of berries, blood oranges, plums, onions, grapes/wine, and the list goes on (and on).